What is on-page optimization?

 - Using both internal and external contextual links where appropriate and advantageous

 Think of your meta title and description like a trailer for a movie.
 They’re a short preview of what’s to come.
 Make sure they are concise, compelling, include keywords, and follow the character limits put in place by Google.
 Meta titles should range from 50-60 characters, while meta descriptions should be 150-160.

-However, it’s important to note that your perfectly optimized and well-written tags aren’t always what Google shows when choosing your page to rank in their search results.
-It used to be that way, but in recent years, Google has begun changing that text in your result to reflect what a searcher typed into the search box.
+It’s important to note that your perfectly optimized tags aren’t always what Google shows in their search results.
+Google has begun rewriting meta descriptions to reflect what users type into the search box.